Skin Shear, Comfort & Patient Support

 Immersion into a support surface reduces the support pressure acting on the skin by distributing the patient’s weight over a larger area of contact.
 Dabir surfaces take advantage of this principle by protecting the patient’s skin during initial immersion while maintaining the benefits of pressure redistribution as the patient is enveloped by the base surgical pad or support mattress.

 If the skeletal structure supporting the patient’s weight sinks into these large gaps, skin loading goes from a compression state to a hammock-type tension state or shear condition.
-This accelerates the rate of injury formation.
+This accelerates the rate of pressure injury formation.